lonynamer/Knowledge/Terraform/README.md

 AWS keymanagement, vault server.
 ```
 - Learn `consul` product of HashiCorp, there is a way to keep the state files.
 - What is consul to keep the state.
-- turn back to 27 learn taint
+A product of hashiCorp.
 - turn back to 28 learn workspace